 That’s why it’s pretty revolting that some ‘thought leaders’ (and I won’t mention names anymore or even link to them), especially in the social media space, keep repeating marketing ROI leads to failure (!).
 Especially as, even if it is a financial parameter, along with smarter measurement, marketing ROI is essential in an integrated and customer-centric perspective.

 The conditio sine qua non for efficient marketing

 Marketers that don’t realize the importance of ROMI today are misled, naïve, uninformed or stubborn.
-Marketing ROI is NOT the end of creativity, innovation or ‘new ways’ of doing marketing.
+Marketing ROI, let alone data and analytics, is NOT the end of creativity, innovation or ‘new ways’ of doing marketing.
 It’s the conditio sine qua non for efficient marketing.